Dog rescue is dear to my heart and always has been.

 We are never far away from rescue, and would always try to help an animal in need.

-It is our practice to give 10% of the profits from Heronbank to help animals who are not as fortunate as our own, that come to us through rescue.
+It was our practice to give 10% of the profits from Heronbank to help animals who are not as fortunate as our own, that come to us through rescue.

 Here’s a short video which I found recently of part of a litter which were abandoned which I successfully hand-reared.